danielWatson3141/PortableAndroidTest/Linux/README.txt

 ./appetizer trace info mytrace.trace

 This gives information about the trace such as duration and number of recorded events.
-If numbers seem off, something isn't working right.
+If the numbers there are all zero, something isn't working right.

+Viewing trace files
 We can also view and edit the trace file by decompressing it, then opening it with a text editor.

 (Optional) Extract using zcat: zcat mytrace.trace

 Replaykit runs fine with compressed or decompressed trace files but they are compressed by default.
+NOTE: We have had problems running decompressed trace files on MAC specifically.

+We can then open the trace file and view its contents.
+Each row represents a brief instant of a touch on the screen.
+Each line gives a timestamp, coordinates, and a pressure reading.
+These values can all be edited manually or programatically to generate or modify trace files.

 Play back the Trace: